 At Cardinal Gibbons High School, we believe that technology in the classroom is an expected part of the learning experience in the same way that we expect students and educators to use pens, pencils, calculators and textbooks.
 We empower our educators to design their lessons utilizing the best tool(s) to meet their learning goals.

 Starting in 2013, Cardinal Gibbons engaged in the process of implementing a 1:1 program.
 In this process, Gibbons leadership adopted the TPACK Framework to implement a content neutral strategy that will support the development of collaborative lifelong learners with an emphasis on college readiness.
 From 2013 through the end of the 2018-19 school year, the implementation of the 1:1 program has transitioned through initial adoption, early professional learning, and gradual integration and ownership by individual educators.

 The vision put in place in 2013 placed the ownership on individual educators to become content, pedagogical, and technological experts and has been slowly realized within Cardinal Gibbons High School.
 As a result, Gibbons educators have transitioned over time to seamlessly own the integration of technology support and education.

 Through our 1:1 device program, it is our vision that all students will graduate with the ability to troubleshoot devices as well as develop the skills needed to seek tech support and articulate the challenges they are experiencing.
 We believe that these problem-solving and communication skills are important transferable life skills that all graduates need.

-STARs (Student Technology Assistance Resource) is a student-centered help desk which focuses on keeping technology at Cardinal Gibbons current and connected.
+STARS (Student Technology Assistance Resource & Support) is a student-centered help desk which focuses on keeping technology at Cardinal Gibbons current and connected.
 We appreciate each opportunity to educate both students and staff on the proper way to use and maintain their digital devices.